And when it rains on your parade, look up rather than down.

-While street food looks tempting and appetizing, you might want to abstain yourself during monsoon.
+While street food looks tempting and appetizing, you might want to abstain from yourself during the monsoon.
 Street food is often out in the open and exposed to a plethora of germs and diseases.

 5. Check the weather report and news

-If you’re going to be on the road while travelling, especially in hilly regions, you might want to check out the news or the weather update before you step out.
-Hilly regions tend to have mudslides and landslides during heavy rainfall and low lying areas have a tendency of flooding up.
+If you’re going to be on the road while traveling, especially in hilly regions, you might want to check out the news or the weather update before you step out.
+Hilly regions tend to have mudslides and landslides during heavy rainfall and low-lying areas have a tendency of flooding up.
 So it’s best to check the news before you decide to venture out.

 I assure you this is more than just a beauty tip.
 If you get wet in the rain make sure you dry your hair with a dryer because a wet head could lead to a cold.
 So it’s best to keep the head dry.
 This tip works for both genders and leaves you with fabulous stunning hair.

 7. Carry umbrellas and raincoats